MyMel2001/vibevibes/README.md

-# 🤖 VibeVibes - Coding projects at AI speed!
+# 🤖 AI Project Generator

-An automated pipeline that uses **Ollama + LLMs** to continuously generate, scaffold, and publish full-stack projects to GitHub — complete with implementation whitepapers.
+An automated pipeline that uses **Ollama + local LLMs** to continuously generate, scaffold, and publish full-stack projects to GitHub — complete with implementation whitepapers.

 ## How It Works